European Broadcasting Union

 Telecommunication infrastructure

 EBU members use various types of network infrastructure for the production and distribution of PSM content and services to the entire population.
 In addition to traditional broadcasting networks – terrestrial, cable, or satellite – media service providers use fixed and wireless IP networks.
-The EBU’s activities aim to ensure that these networks are capable of meeting the requirements of PSM organisations and their audiences in a technically and economically viable way.
-This includes technical developments and standardisation in collaboration with industry partners as well as engagement with regulators and policymakers to ensure a suitable regulatory framework for PSM content and services.
+EBU’s activities aim to ensure that these networks are capable of meeting the requirements of PSM organisations and their audiences in a technically and economically viable way.
+This includes technical developments and standardisation in collaboration with industry partners, as well as engagement with regulators and policymakers to ensure a suitable regulatory framework for PSM content and services.

 Following the start of the war in Ukraine and the 2021 flooding in Europe, the EBU issued a recommendation to recall the crucial importance of PSM’s delivery to citizens – for this, no single resilient network will suffice.